 SCIENCE: An appreciation for the beauty and interconnectedness of all things, coupled with an unceasing awareness of the Energetic Source from which all things emanate.
 A food yogi considers the physical laws of good food combining as well as the most subtle laws of intention while preparing the meal.

 As a result, despite volumes of literature and research, there is no consensus on what diet or mode of living is best.
-What they have all failed to identify is one underlying truth that connects us all and from which all health systems can be reconciled and/or elevated to their ultimate stature.
-That truth is: our constitutional nature is spirit and we are all spiritually equal.
+What they have all failed to identify that we aren’t just made up of a body; we are body, mind, and spirit.
 Any healthy living program, therefore, needs to address the “nutritional” needs of the body, mind, and spirit.
+This is what Food Yoga proposes to do.

 The Food Yoga Standard is what all bonafide Food for Life Global affiliates follow.